AutoLLM/ArxivDigest/README.md

 1. Fork the repository
 2. Modify `config.yaml` and merge the changes into your main branch.
 If you want a different schedule than Sunday through Thursday at 1:25PM UTC, then also modify the file `.github/workflows/daily_pipeline.yaml`
 3. Create or fetch your api key for [OpenAI](https://platform.openai.com/account/api-keys).
 Note: you will need an OpenAI account.
 4. Find your email provider's SMTP settings and set the secret `MAIL_CONNECTION` to that.
 It should be in the form `smtp://user:password@server:port` or `smtp+starttls://user:password@server:port`.
-Alternatively, if you are using Gmail, you can set `MAIL_USERNAME` and `MAIL_PASSWORD` instead.
-If you are (understandably) apprehensive about using your email authentication here, you can create something like an [application password](https://support.google.com/accounts/answer/185833) instead
+Alternatively, if you are using Gmail, you can set `MAIL_USERNAME` and `MAIL_PASSWORD` instead, using an [application password](https://support.google.com/accounts/answer/185833).
 5. Set the following secrets:
    - `OPENAI_API_KEY`
    - `MAIL_CONNECTION` (see above)